nnakagaki/platform_engineer_interview/README.md

 # Word Count Validator

+## Objective

+A teacher wants you to design a program to test students' ability to read and count the words in a text.
+It should behave similarly to a CAPTCHA, presents a problem then receives a response to the problem which it checks, excpet the problem in this case is testing students reading/counting skill in the manner described below. (http://en.wikipedia.org/wiki/CAPTCHA)

 ## Description

 We want to verify that a client can count words.
 As such, we need a web service that supplies clients with a "test" and allows the client to submit an answer.
 If the client and the service were people, their conversation might go something like this: